 Alkaline Batteries:

-Batteries using an alkaline electrolyte.
+Batteries use an alkaline electrolyte.

 Nickel-Iron or Edison Batteries: